What to Know about Hair Loss During Pregnancy

 • Hair loss during pregnancy

-• Other causes of hair thinning during pregnancy
+• What causes hair loss during pregnancy?

 Does pregnancy affect your hair?